Saul-NH/Saul-NH/README.md

 - 👋 Hi, I’m @Saul-NH
-- 👀 I’m interested in back-end tecnologies
+- 👀 I am interested in backend development
-- 🌱 I’m currently learning Node Js
+- 🌱 I love JavaScript technologies
-- 💞️ I’m looking to collaborate on Startups
+- 💞️ I would like to collaborate with Startups
 - 📫 saul.navarro.utj@gmail.com

 <!---